-Figure 19: Utilty vs Cost Graph
+Figure 19: Utility vs Cost Graph

 Scenario and Sensitivity Analysis

 Scenario Analysis

 The scenario analysis was performed to check for the levels at which the results would change when different stakeholders are weighing the attributes.
 The table below articulates the various values that are derived when different perspectives are taken into considerations.